jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 mpirun -n 22 singularity run /path/to/sfxc-coherent.simg sfxc pr359a_ef_no0001_b1933.ctrl pr359a.vix
 ```

-> **TIPP**: In case the above gives you an error about not enough cores resent, you may need to add
+> **TIPP**: In case the above gives you an error about not enough cores present, you may
-> --use-hwthread-cpus or, alternatively, --oversubscribe
+> need to add `--oversubscribe`.
+On a machine where you have enough cores and still get an
+> error about not enough cores, try adding `--use-hwthread-cpus`.

 The output file will be at `/path/to/pr359a_ef_no0001_b1933_10s.cor_Ef` -- note the suffix
  `Ef` since this is for station Effelsberg.
 Now we'll convert this to filterbank format as